-Employee recognition, transparency, and performance feedback are vital if you want happy employees, and shifting from annual reviews to frequent check-ins is highly effective, according to the 2017 Employee Engagement Report, from TINYpulse.
+Employee recognition, transparency and performance feedback are vital if you want happy employees, and shifting from annual reviews to frequent check-ins is highly effective, according to the 2017 Employee Engagement Report, from TINYpulse.

-An informal discussion once a month that covers what they’re working on, what’s expected, what went well, and what you can do as a manager to ensure they can be more effective in their job is enough.
+An informal discussion once a month that covers what they’re working on, what’s expected, what went well and what you can do as a manager to ensure they can be more effective in their job is enough.
 It doesn’t need to replace the performance appraisal or generate paperwork.
 But it can be tremendously motivating, because employees feel they are making progress.

 It’s a great opportunity to show your adjusters and investigators that you care and to ensure that everyone is on the same page.
 It also means there are no surprises for either side when the annual review rolls around.

-Turning down the noise
+Turning Down the Noise

-Open-plan offices, frequent face-to-face meetings, and 24/7 access to work communications via mobile devices have increased productivity to some extent, but they’ve also turned up the noise for employees.
+Open-plan offices, frequent face-to-face meetings and 24/7 access to work communications via mobile devices have increased productivity to some extent, but they’ve also turned up the noise for employees.
 The level of distraction and stress has soared in the modern age, and it’s important to be mindful of that.
 People need quiet periods of time and spaces where they can really focus.

-Innovation is a key driving force behind any insurer’s success, but sometimes that creativity must be directed towards organizational structure and processes.
+Innovation is a key driving force behind any insurer’s success, but sometimes that creativity must be directed toward organizational structure and processes.
 Empowering adjusters to make positive changes will have a positive impact on the entire business, because there’s an inextricable link between satisfied employees and satisfied customers.